NvZ4/fs-test-submission/README.md

 Detailed API documentation, including all available endpoints, request bodies, and example responses, has been created using Postman.

-Please import the included Postman collection file (`Simple Blog CMS.postman_collection.json`) into your Postman application to test and review the API.
+Please import the included Postman collection file (`Simple Post Blog.postman_collection`) into your Postman application to test and review the API.